tmichniewski/MiniSpark/README.md

 This is the core concept to shape Spark applications and express them as composition of such `Function`s.
-Please notice, that such `Function`s are self-existing entities which might be stored as vales and passed within the application, while standard `Dataset` methods have always to be connected to the `Dataset` they are called on, and as a consequence they cannot be reused or stored.
+Please notice, that such `Function`s are self-existing entities which might be stored as vales and passed within the application, while standard `Dataset` methods have always be connected to the `Dataset` they are called on, and as a consequence they cannot be reused or stored.

 ## Dataset implicit operators

-In addition to the composition method on Dataset, there is a bunch of mentioned earlier operators, which are supposed to shorten and simplify set operators on Datasets as well as joins.
+In addition to the composition method on `Dataset`, there is a bunch of mentioned earlier operators, which are supposed to shorten and simplify set operators on `Datasets` as well as joins.

 ### Dataset set operators